 If you want to become a business that has no issues attracting and retaining the best and the brightest, you need to be a company that makes smart, strategic and value-centred social engagement a top priority.
 Otherwise, you will lose out on a huge competitive advantage.

 Our team at CSR Training Institute understands the pressure businesses are under to create positive social change in an authentic way and simultaneously grow the bottom line.
 We are here to help cut through the confusion to align business, social and environmental performance while keeping value as the top priority.

-If you’d like to speak to Wayne Dunn about how a value-centric strategic approach to CSR can help your government or business leverage social capital to deliver more value you can send him an email at email@example.com.
+I would love to speak with you about how a strategic approach to CSR can help your business or organization leverage and deliver more value for shareholders and society.
+You can send me an email at email@example.com to get started.